juanpradana/ESP32-DHT11/README.md

 # ESP32-DHT11
-This repository for ESP32 to use dht11 censor
+This repository for ESP32 to use dht11 sensor

+# Requirement
+Yotu need to install "DHT Sensor library from Adafruit.

+# Wiring
+ESP32 >> DHT11
+3.3V  >> Vcc
+GND   >> GND
+D2    >> DATA